Huawei CFO lawyers say Trump's comments have tainted U.S. extradition case

-VANCOUVER (Reuters) - Lawyers for Huawei Chief Financial Officer Meng Wanzhou told a court on Wednesday that U.S. President Donald Trump’s comments on her extradition justified adding an extra allegation to the abuse of process claims during her arrest.
+VANCOUVER (Reuters) - Lawyers for Huawei Chief Financial Officer Meng Wanzhou told a court on Wednesday that U.S. President Donald Trump’s interference has complicated her extradition case as they pushed to add another charge to the abuse of the process claims.

 The arguments came on the last day of a series of hearings which began on Monday in the British Columbia Supreme Court in Vancouver, as part of Meng’s extradition case expected to last until April 2021.